 Also changes to your circumstances can affect the amount of Disability Living Allowance you get or whether you get it.
 For example, this could be a stay in hospital or if your disability gets worse or better.

 Disability Living Allowance to be replaced with new benefit

-Subject to approval by the NI Assembly of the Welfare Reform Bill for Northern Ireland, Personal Independence Payment (PIP) will replace Disability Living Allowance (DLA) for eligible people of working age (16 to 64 years old).
+Subject to approval by the NI Assembly of the Northern Ireland (Welfare Reform) Act 2015 for Northern Ireland, Personal Independence Payment (PIP) will replace Disability Living Allowance (DLA) for eligible people of working age (16 to 64 years old).

 The aim of PIP is to help people with disabilities live full, active and independent lives.

 Like DLA, PIP will be a non-means-tested benefit, and will be available to people with disabilities whether they are in or out of work.’